Bengisoo/NFT-Market-Analysis/README.md

   * cleaned_dataset → Cleaned dataset (used in most notebooks)

-  * cleaned_dataset3.xls → Special version used in specific notebooks

   * Copy the necessary dataset(s) to the ProgramCodes folder before running the notebooks.